grantcurrey/cucumber-rest/README.md

 The key component of this library is a consistent way of writing gherkin syntax specifically around the common actions associated with setting up, transmitting and interrogating restfull transactions.

+Currently the library does not support XML, it supports JSON.
+I plan to add XML shortly.

 Installation
 =============